wrenchpilot/it-tools-mcp/README.md

 - "Convert 'hello world' to camelCase"
 - "Generate a 16-character password with symbols"
 - "What's the timestamp 1640995200 in human readable format?"
+- "Convert the HEX color #FF5733 to RGB"
+- "Calculate subnet info for 192.168.1.0/24"
+- "Convert the number FF from hexadecimal to decimal"
+- "Generate a random MAC address with prefix 00:1B:44"
+- "Generate 3 paragraphs of Lorem Ipsum text"
+- "Create an ASCII QR code for 'https://example.com'"
+- "Decode this JWT token: eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9..."

 ## Development